FunkFrog/ShareSuite/README.md

 - Fixed issues with Cleansing Pool and Overgrown Chests
 - Fixed issues preventing the mod from working with the newest game version
 - Thanks to Harb for helping me get this out while I'm low on time! <3

-### `1.13.3`
-- Recompiled with latest versions of R2API and BepInEx
-    - Should solve issue with chests not dropping items?
-(I haven't had any further issues)
-- Updated dependencies
-- Removed Frogtown Shared Mod Manager

 **Looking for the changelogs for versions older then 5 prior?
 [Click here!](https://github.com/FunkFrog/RoR2SharedItems/blob/master/PreviousVersions.md)**